-Axios: Trump administration is considering nationalizing 5G mobile network
+FCC chief opposes Trump administration 5G network plan

-Washington (CNN)The US government is considering a federal takeover of portions of the country's mobile broadband networks, according to documents obtained by Axios.
+Washington (CNN)The chairman of the Federal Communications Commission has come out against the Trump administration's desire to nationalize a secure 5G network.

+Any 5G plan would require FCC approval, leaving the future of the Trump administration proposal in serious doubt.

-A National Security Council official presented senior members of the President Donald Trump's administration and other agencies with information suggesting that the United States needs to centralize its 5G network by the end of President Donald Trump's first term as a safeguard against Chinese cybersecurity and economic threats, according to the documents.
+A National Security Council official presented senior members of the Trump's administration with information suggesting that the United States needs to centralize its 5G network by the end of President Donald Trump's first term as a safeguard against Chinese cybersecurity and economic threats.

 Government control of 5G infrastructure would be unprecedented and highly controversial, as the industry has traditionally been privately controlled.